BAKAOLC/DuckovCustomModel/README_EN.md

 - `Version` (optional): Model version number
 - `ThumbnailPath` (optional): Thumbnail path, external file path relative to the model bundle folder (e.g., `"thumbnail.png"`)
 - `PrefabPath` (required): Model Prefab resource path inside the AssetBundle (e.g., `"Assets/Model.prefab"`)
+- `DeathLootBoxPrefabPath` (optional): Death loot box Prefab resource path inside the AssetBundle (e.g., `"Assets/DeathLootBox.prefab"`)
+  - When a character using this model dies, if this field is configured, the death loot box will use the custom Prefab to replace the default model
+  - If this field is not configured, the death loot box will use the default model
 - `Target` (optional): Array of target types the model applies to (default: `["Character"]`)
   - Valid values: `"Character"`, `"Pet"`, `"AICharacter"`
   - Can contain multiple values, indicating the model is compatible with multiple target types